Ketamine-Assisted Therapy in Austin

 - Changes in eating habits

-- Post-Session Integration: As the session ends, you’ll be guided by the therapist to slowly transition to a baseline state of consciousness.
-It is this integration of experience that fosters long term healing.
+- As the session ends, you’ll be guided by the therapist to slowly transition to a baseline state of consciousness.
+It is this integration of experience that fosters long- term healing.
+Patients will start to feel “normal” 30 minutes after the session ends, however we suggest having someone pick you up from the clinic.

 Frequently Asked Questions